The HIVE Innovation Center

 In 2018, St. Charles Consulting Group built The HIVE Innovation Center at our Client Operations Center just outside of Chicago, Illinois.
 The goal of The HIVE is to serve as a thinktank for developing learning solutions using concepts and rapidly advancing technologies for the purpose of enhancing the learner experience and accelerating learner performance.
 We regularly use this dedicated space to explore, research and collaborate on new learning practices, emerging technologies, and future-focused learning modalities and design implications.

-In the first year of The HIVE, we focused on:
+In the The HIVE, we focus on:

 Research and Collaboration with Innovative Partners